PaarthAg/Case-study/Rover Performance Analysis.md

 -The use of Rocker bogie suspension makes it obvious that diffrential driving technique is used to turn to robot for all the cases and the slow speed of the rover helps the rover to make very minute turns, which further helps us eliminate the use of another degree of movement for the manupilator and the drive itself aids the manupilator in pickup of the sample accurately.

+-The weight balance of this rover is really good as the team has put the manupilator not on the main computer body, but rather in front of the computers, making the 2 major weights balance out each other.

 1.3.Drive: